 Manage your document’s pages with the buttons on the left, and adjust your document’s zoom level with the zoom bar on the right.

 To draw a connecting line from one object to another, hover over the first object and drag a line from one of the red circles that appears along its border.
 When you release the line, a menu of shapes will pop up from which you can select a new shape that will automatically be connected to the line.
+The entire edge of each shape acts as a connection point to attach lines.
+Once you connect a line to an object, the line will move with the object.

-Double-click on an object and start typing to edit the text it contains.
+Select an object and start typing to edit the text it contains.

 Visio (VDX, VSDX, VSD)